-Year 1 and 2 Course 1 Mathematics: analysis and approaches SL Course 2 Mathematics: analysis and approaches HL
+Years 1 and 2 Course 1 Mathematics: Analysis and approaches SL

-Year 1 and 2 Course 3 Mathematics: Applications and interpretations SL Course 4 Mathematics: Applications and interpretations HL
+Years 1 and 2 Course 2 Mathematics: Analysis and approaches HL Course 3 Mathematics: applications and interpretation SL Course 4 Mathematics: applications and interpretation HL

 Model 2

 Both SL courses are taught as a subset of lessons of their respective HL courses.
 This means that for every eight scheduled lessons, SL students are present for five of these lessons alongside HL students.
 HL students have an additional three lessons on their own.
 This model would allow for both subjects to be offered at SL and HL using two teachers, although classes could be split and taught with more than one teacher.